gvwilson/thirdbit/_posts/2019/2019-03-20-educational-paramedics.md

 title: "Educational Paramedics"
 ---

-Garrett Grolemund and I just wrapped up a couple of days of instructor training for RStudio staff, and one of the things I learned from participants' questions is how little I still know about teaching outside a classroom of some kind.
+A colleague and I just wrapped up a couple of days of instructor training for RStudio staff, and one of the things I learned from participants' questions is how little I still know about teaching outside a classroom of some kind.
 Many of them are in customer support roles